matejgrcic/Distance-based-OOD/README.md

 # Distance-dependent anomaly detection

-This repo enables measuring sensitivity of anomaly detection to distance from the camera on the LostAndFound dataset as described in [Dense anomaly detection by robust learning on synthetic negative data](https://arxiv.org/pdf/2112.12833.pdf).
+This repo enables measuring the sensitivity of anomaly detection to distance from the camera on the LostAndFound dataset as described in [Dense anomaly detection by robust learning on synthetic negative data](https://arxiv.org/pdf/2112.12833.pdf).